fennar01/GeospatialReport/GeospatialReport/README.md

 Vegetation masks are exported as GeoTIFF, GeoJSON, and Shapefile.
 Run the batch processing script to generate all formats for each tile.
 Contributions to add new export formats are welcome!

+## Advanced Models: U-Net Roadmap

+We plan to integrate a U-Net deep learning model for semantic segmentation of Sentinel-2 imagery.
+This will enable more accurate and flexible vegetation and land cover mapping.
+The U-Net model will be available as an alternative to the Random Forest classifier, and will be integrated into the pipeline for both notebook and batch processing workflows.

+Contributions to the U-Net implementation, training scripts, and inference integration are welcome!

 ## Example Output
 See [`output/sample_output_map.html`](output/sample_output_map.html) for a sample interactive map.
 See [`output/vegetation_mask_pred.tif`](output/vegetation_mask_pred.tif) for a sample exported vegetation mask GeoTIFF.